linebender/linebender.github.io/content/blog/2026-08-10-fearless-simd-0-7/index.md

 We are confident in the design of the crate, and it's time to make it official.
 If no concerns about the API are raised, we are going to **ship v1.0 of Fearless SIMD in early September.**

-There are no further changes planned for v1.0, and we are postponing this release purely to allow some time for feedback from the community before finalizing the API.
+There are no breaking changes planned for v1.0.
+We could publish it today, but we chose to postpone it to allow some time for feedback from the community before finalizing the API.

 ## We want to hear from you!